15 Hard Boiled Egg Recipes

 15 Genius Hard Boiled Egg Recipes!
 If you have a fridge full of leftover Easter eggs or you just love boiled eggs, this list of hard boiled egg recipes will get you excited.

 You will be surprised by what you can accomplish with those leftover colored Easter eggs!
 We use them to make appetizers, salads, soups and more!
 P.S.
-If you don’t have any leftover Easter Eggs, check out our fail-proof Hard Boiled Egg Recipe below.
+If you don’t have any leftover Easter Eggs, check out our fail-proof Hard Boiled Egg Recipe.
 Let’s get cracking!

 This post may contain affiliate links.
 Read my disclosure policy.